CyberHandLLC/CyberHand-DCC/progress.md

 - App.tsx - Main app component with error provider integration
 - ErrorHandlingExample.tsx - Example component demonstrating error handling usage
 - global.d.ts - Type declarations for proper TypeScript support

-### Frontend Architecture
-The frontend now has a basic architecture with:
-- React 18 with TypeScript support
-- Tailwind CSS for styling (configured with tailwind.config.js and postcss.config.js)
-- Axios for API requests with interceptors for error handling
-- UUID for generating correlation IDs
-- Context API for state management
-- Custom hooks for reusable logic
-- Type-safe environment variable handling

 ### Frontend Authentication Implementation
 The frontend authentication system has been successfully implemented with the following components: